vn971/timeplot/README.md

 * * Windows support is planned, but not there yet.
 Hopefully we'll get there in a couple of weeks.
 2. Build the project:
 * * On Linux, you can download pre-built version: [https://pointsgame.net/vn971/temp/tpl/timeplot](https://pointsgame.net/vn971/temp/tpl/timeplot)  and make it executable by doing `chmod +x timeplot`
-* * On all other platforms, clone/download this repository, install `cargo`, build project with `cargo build --release`, observe the executable on "target/release/timeplot".
+* * On all platforms, clone/download this repository, install `cargo`, build project with `cargo build --release`, observe the executable on "target/release/timeplot".
 3. Run it.
 4. Consider adding `timeplot` to autostart, making it run when you log in.
-If you use MacOS, you must create said autostart hook manually (help on making it automatic appreciated).
+If you use MacOS, you must create said autostart hook manually (help on allowing to automate it appreciated).
 For Linux users, there's a configuration setting that, if enabled, will create XDG autostart entry for you.

 ## Other